Get Your Flu Shot Today

 • Clean and disinfect surfaces and objects that may be contaminated.

 Hattiesburg Clinic providers and staff offer the opportunity to discuss flu vaccination with patients and answer questions about vaccination.
 If would like to get vaccinated, please talk to your primary care physician or visit us at our flu vaccination clinic.
-For questions about the walk-in flu vaccination clinic, call (601) 261-1620.

 Treating the Flu